Terms & Conditions.

 Article 8.
 Support

-- Support requests, as referred to in Article 8.1, can be addressed to Equalture via the contact form on www.equalture.com
+- Support requests, as referred to in Article 8.1, can be addressed by sending an email to email@example.com.
+Equalture will be available for support from Monday to Friday, 8AM-6PM Central European Time.

 - Equalture endeavours to handle requests submitted to the help desk within a reasonable period.
 The time needed to resolve reported issues may vary.